 When the dough is being split and tinted different colours, it’s often more convenient to mix the full batch, divide the dough, and then tint.
 To add tint, I make a small divot in the dough ball, put my tint in the divot, squeeze the dough around the tint, and then knead it through to blend the colour.
 When you are tinting after mixing with dry tints, it is sometimes easier if you mix most of the way but not all, split the still wet-ish dough for tinting, and then tint the dough when it’s still sticky before topping up the flour to final consistency.
 With liquid tints, you can compensate with flour, if needed.

-See our post on decorating homemade baked dog treats for additional tips on mixing colours and other treat decorating ideas.
+See our post on decorating homemade baked dog treats for additional tips on mixing colours and many other treat decorating ideas.

 Bonus Tinting Tips for Ravishing Reds and Pretty Pinks